The Eduployment Programme

 As a nurse, you know it’s essential to understand what the client says and needs.
 Misunderstandings can have serious impact in healthcare.
 Because you’re going to perform nursing tasks during your internship in the Netherlands you first need to learn the Dutch language.

-During the semesters and before your internship you learn the 2200 most important words (verb conjugations) you need to express yourself in Dutch.
+During your semesters and before your internship you will learn the 2200 most important words (verb conjugations) you need to express yourself in Dutch.
 We will provide the teacher, the classroom and any support.
 You only pay for the study app on your phone or tablet.

-Those who are eager to learn more and sign the commitment for the whole Eduployment program will learn additional healthcare language to exercise nursing practices on the nursing homes’ triage and rehabilitation sections.
+Those who are eager to learn more and sign the commitment for the whole Eduployment programme will learn additional healthcare language to exercise nursing practices on the nursing homes’ triage and rehabilitation sections.

-During these 6 months free housing is arranged and te nuring home provides (hot) meals on internship days.
+During these 6 months free housing is arranged and the nursing home provides (hot) meals on internship days.
 As an Erasmus+ student, you receive an EU-scholarship for a living, which you can use to explore the Netherlands, because you won’t work for more than 5 days in a row (36-40 hours a week).